Dev-GA-Arjun/Investopedia/README.md

 # Investopedia
-An App to view currently stock prices which is made using Python
+##An Web App to view current preices of stock and cryto currencies.
+The frontend is made using Python(Streamlit)

+###Modules and APIneeded:-
+1. requests
+2. streamlit
+3. coingeko api